How to survive home schooling your kids

-Victorian families have entered a brave new world of at-home learning this week, as roughly one million students tackle their term two schooling remotely.
+Victorian families are back in the thick of at-home learning this week, as almost all the state’s roughly one million students tune in to tackle their term three schooling remotely.

-It’s a radical change that will challenge students, teachers and parents, so we’ve asked specialists in distance learning, e-safety and teacher-parent partnerships for their tips on surviving – and thriving – while learning from home.
+It will continue to challenge students, teachers and parents, so we’ve asked specialists in distance learning and teacher-parent partnerships for their tips on surviving – and thriving – while learning from home.
 (Plus, how to keep your kids safe online.)

 Remote learning survival tips